polifonia-project/rulebook/README.md

 Please note that the Polifonia ecosystem website uses the content of Github repositories as is, hence the need for good quality annotations / documentation.

 Annotations
 The annotations should be written at the top of the markdown file, between 2 “---” lines.
 The markup format is YAML (mostly a “key: value” format, see this example).
-The schema to follow is [TODO].
+The schema to follow is [See #9].